Types of Contract Breach

 Four Types of Breach of Contract

-There are four types of contract breaches recognized by law today:
+There are four types of contract breach recognized by law today:

 - Minor breach